Thinka88/Perception_and_Identification_Experiment/analyses/README.md

+- `01-pilot` contains the analysis script for our small (and not so expressive) pilot study.
-This folder contains all analysis scripts from the pilot and main study.
+- `02-main` contains the analysis script from the main study.